Deciding Isomorphy using Dehn fillings, the splitting case: Orbits of markings in rigid relatively hyperbolic groups

 The desirable property is the existence of torsion-free congruence subgroups.

 \begin{defi} Given a group $P$, and a characteristic finite index subgroup $P_0$, we say that \emph{the $P_0$-congruence separates the torsion of $\out P$} if the $P_0$-congruence subgroup of $\out P$ is torsion free.
-In a class of groups, \emph{congruences separate the torsion} if for each group $P$ in this class, there is a congruence in $P$ that separates the torsion of $Out(P)$.
+In a class of groups, \emph{congruences separate the torsion} if for each group $P$ in this class, there is a congruence in $P$ that separates the torsion of $\Out(P)$.
 In a class of groups, \emph{congruences effectively separate the torsion} if there is an algorithm that, given a presentation of a group in the class, produces a congruence separating the torsion. \end{defi}

 \begin{rem} Let us emphasize that this is a property of outer automorphisms groups.
-In the abelian group $\mathbb{Z}^n$, congruences separate the torsion of $GL(n,\bbZ)$, and more precisely, that the kernels of the quotient on $GL(n,\mathbb{Z}/p\mathbb{Z})$ are torsion free for $p\geq 3$, by a classical theorem of Minkowski. \end{rem}
+In the abelian group $\mathbb{Z}^n$, congruences separate the torsion of $GL(n,\bbZ)$, and more precisely, that the kernels of the quotient on $GL(n,\mathbb{Z}/p\mathbb{Z})$ are torsion-free for $p\geq 3$, by a classical theorem of Minkowski. \end{rem}

 \begin{lemma} Let $P$ be a group in which congruences separate the torsion.
 Whenever one chooses $N \normal P$ characteristic, of finite index, inside a congruence group separating the torsion, the quotient map $P\to P/N$ induces a map $c:\Out(P) \to \Out(P/N)$ with torsion free kernel. \end{lemma}